jsfiddle/togetherjs/README.md

 There are two ways to run a sharejs server:

-1. Run from a node.js app:
+1. Embedded in a node.js server app:

         var connect = require('connect'),
             sharejs = require('share').server;